kbundy/astr119-2023/session_notes/class_demo_notes_session-06.md

 Typically, we don't do this.
 Better organizational principle is to keep list elements of the same type.

+### Lists and For-Loops

+How many elements are in the container?

+	len(planets)

+Do something with the elements in the list using a for-loop:

+	for k in range(len(planets)):
+		print(f'Planet number {k+1} is {planets[k]}')

+Even simpler, in python, you can sometimes leave out the index if you're just looping through the container.

+	for thisPlanet in planets:
+		print(f'Right now my for-loop is working on planet, {thisPlanet}')

+### List Comprehension

+Kinda unique to python.

+	radiusJupiterUnits = [2, 3, 1.5, 2.2]
+	diameterJupiterUnits = [radius*2 for radius in radiusJupiterUnits]

 ----
 ## Integers and Floats
 In ipython: